Amit-P-Amin/eltenia/roadmap/0.1/FEATURES.md

 5. Marriage
   a.
 Every 5 years, the marriage tab should open up
     i.
 The user will be given 1 year to manually arrange marriages; otherwise marriages will happen 'naturally'

+6. More complicated health model
+  a.
+Genes for effects of eating different foods, vulnerabilities, etc...
+  b.
+Status effects (e.g. injuries, illnesses) which have effects, but also are modified in turn by genes and health
+  c.
+Infection spread determined by health, age, genes, but also if others are infected